Order spectra in topological dynamical systems: Refinement of Conley decomposition and prolongational hierarchy

-The EOS of the pair $(x,y)$ are of course related to other transfinite structures used to describe recurrence.
-The most important ones, among them, are probably the prolongational sets $J_\alpha(x)$ introduced by Auslander (see \cite{Auslander}).
-We recall that the prolongational set of $x$ of order $\alpha$ is defined transfinitely, in the discrete-time case, as (see \cite{Viscovini}):
+The most important transfinite structure used to describe recurrence is probably the prolongational hierarchy $J_\alpha(x)$ introduced by Auslander (see \cite{Auslander}).
+We recall that the prolongational set of $x$ of order $\alpha$ is defined, in the discrete-time case, as (see \cite{Viscovini}):

 where $(J_\beta)^1=J_\beta$ and $(J_\beta)^n=(J_\beta)((J_\beta)^{n-1})$.